luciagonzalezdm/nanoexp-digitalbank/tests/test_cases_documentation.md

 Implment forgot password functionality.
 It is absolutely necessary cause it would solve a frequent problem.

 Implement a specific error message when fields are not completed.
 A client side validation message might be useful.

+## Logout Tests

+  Objectives: select test cases that contemplate the accessibility, security and correct functioning of the logout.

+  1. Should logout successful when click on the Logout button.
+  The happy way.
+To log out successfully the button must be accessible and easy to find.

+  2. Should come back to login page when click on the back arrow.
+  For security reasons, it is essential that the session be terminated when the back arrow is pressed in the browser.